-Need some crunchy vegan bacon bits for your salads and baked potatoes?
-Make your own with healthy, protein-rich soy curls.
-They're salty and smoky, with a hint of maple, and SO much better than store-bought bacon bits!
+Healthy vegan bacon bits are irresistibly crunchy and perfect for your salads and baked potatoes.
+Made with 1-ingredient soy curls, they're salty, smoky, have a hint of maple, and are SO much better than store-bought vegan bacon bits!
 Oil-free, gluten-free, and ready in 30 minutes.

 When I first started cooking with soy curls, I never dreamed they would be so versatile.
 I've turned them into ground taco meat, added them to pot pies and Instant Pot curries, and even made slow cooker BBQ with them!
 So I figured why not vegan bacon bits?

 Not only are these soy curl bacon bits totally delicious (check out the comments below), I also love that this recipe doesn't require any special equipment.
 And start-to-finish it only takes 30 minutes!

 RELATED: Curious about soy curls?
 Check out this new post: 19 Vegan Soy Curl Recipes + FAQs.